kate-orlova/azure-ad-auth-in-kentico/README.md

 # Contribution
 Hope you found the above solution helpful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request with your code enhancements.

+# License
+The Azure AD authentication in Kentico module is released under the MIT license what means that you can modify and use it how you want even for commercial use.
+Please give it a star if you like it and your experience was positive.